lishiyo/hqtrivia/README.md

 ```

 Notes:
-- if the question is a "not" question ("which of these is NOT...") take the lowest num
+- if the question is a "not" question ("which of these is NOT...") take the one with the lowest count
-- not unusual to be the second largest
+- it's not unusual for the answer to be the second largest